Arup3201/golang/README.md

 - the corresponding value in the initialization is assignable to v, and
 - there is at least one other variable that is created by the declaration.

+**Slices**

+*Why two slices can't be compared using `==` operator?*

+If we could use == for slices, then it would be confusing for go users to understand the purpose.
+Some might want to check which elements are present in the slice while others might think it is checking whether 2 slice has the same address.
+To avoid this confusion, they are not allowing == between 2 slices.

+But they allow == with nil to check whether the slice is nil-slice or not.
+It is important because both nil-slice and non-nil empty slice has len 0, so we can't use len for checking that.
+This is what I understood.

+*Why we need to return a slice from a function that modified the slice?*

+When we pass the slice to a function, we need to return the slice if we are modifying the slice inside the function.

+Golang pass the parameters by copying the values of the arguments.
+It is not passing their reference.
+So when we pass the slice, we are passing a copy of the slice structure.
+It means it's pointer to the array, cap and len.

+If we modify the slice by appending something to the slice, then at one point golang might create a new slice because the old slice can't accomodate the growing capacity which also changes it's capacity and len.
+If that happens, it will start pointing to another address.

+If we don't return this new slice, and use the same slice that we passed to this function, then the slice actually points to the previous slice and not the modified slice - which is not correct and will give the same result as if we never modified it.

 **References**

 - [How To Debug Go Code with Visual Studio Code](https://www.digitalocean.com/community/tutorials/debugging-go-code-with-visual-studio-code)